Absence of wandering domains for some real entire functions with bounded singular sets: Introduction

 \section{Introduction}

 Let $f:\C\to\C$ be an entire function.
-Recall that the \emph{Fatou set} $\F(f)$ consists of those points near which the family $(f^n)$ of iterates of $f$ is equicontinuous with respect to the spherical metric.
-A \emph{wandering domain} of $f$ is a component $U$ of $\F(f)$ such that $f^n(U)\cap f^m(U)=\emptyset$ whenever $n\neq m$.
+The \emph{Fatou set} $\F(f)$ consists of those points near which the family $(f^n)$ of iterates of $f$ is equicontinuous with respect to the spherical metric.
+That is, $\F(f)$ is the set where the dynamics of $f$ is regular, while the dynamics on its complement $\J(f) := \C\setminus \F(f)$ (the \emph{Julia set}) is chaotic.
+A \emph{wandering domain} of $f$ is a connected component $U$ of $\F(f)$ such that $f^n(U)\cap f^m(U)=\emptyset$ whenever $n\neq m$.

 Problems concerning wandering domains tend to be difficult.
-The question whether polynomials (and rational maps) can have wandering domains remained open for the best part of the twentieth century, until Sullivan \cite{sullivan} gave his celebrated negative answer using quasiconformal deformation theory.
-This proof generalizes to the class $\S$ of transcendental entire functions $f$ for which the set $S(f)$ of \emph{singular values} is finite \cite[Theorem 3]{eremenko_lyubich_2}.
+The question whether polynomials (and rational maps) can have wandering domains remained open for the best part of the twentieth century, until Sullivan gave a negative answer in his celebrated \emph{No Wandering Domains Theorem} \cite{sullivan}, using quasiconformal deformation theory.
+This proof generalises to the class $\S$ of transcendental entire functions $f$ for which the set $S(f)$ of \emph{singular values} is finite \cite[Theorem 3]{eremenko_lyubich_2}.
 (See the end of this section for definitions.)
 Functions with infinitely many singular values may well have wandering domains; elementary examples are given by $f(z)=z-1 + e^{-z} + 2\pi i$, $f(z)=z+2\pi \sin(z)$ or $f(z) = z + \lambda \sin(2\pi z) + 1$ for suitable $\lambda$; see \cite[p.
 168]{waltermero}.

 Quasiconformal deformation theory still appears to be essentially the only known method of proving the absence of wandering domains for general complex families of entire functions.
 This method cannot be applied in most situations where $S(f)$ is infinite, and hence many problems are open in this setting.
-For example, it is not known whether an entire function can have a wandering domain with a bounded orbit \cite[Problems 2.77, 2.87]{brannan_hayman}.
+For example, a famous question \cite[Problems 2.77, 2.87]{brannan_hayman} asks whether an entire function can have a wandering domain with a bounded orbit.
 Indeed, for all explicit examples of wandering domains $U$, the iterates in $U$ converge to infinity locally uniformly, although Eremenko and Lyubich \cite{elexamples} used approximation theory to construct examples with a finite accumulation point.